 The Commission issued \$324,297 of tax-exempt Series 2013-F Warrants under the 2013 Sewer Indenture on December 3, 2013.
 The Series 2013-F Warrants were issued in the form of capital appreciation obligations that will automatically convert to current interest obligations on October 1, 2023.
-Interest on the Series 2013-F Warrants accretes and compounds semiannually on April 1 and October 1 of each year at fixed rates to October 1, 2023.
+Interest on the Series 2013-F Warrants accretes and compounds semiannually on April 1 and October 1 of each year at fixed rates to maturity on October 1, 2023.

 The accreted interest will be added to the principal balance and the warrants totaling \$686,355 convert to current interest obligations on October 1, 2023.
-Thereafter, interest on the principal and accrued interest accretion is scheduled to be paid semiannually on each April 1 and October 1 to maturity.
+Thereafter, interest on the principal (including interest accretion) is scheduled to be paid semiannually on each April 1 and October 1 to maturity.

-The Series 2013-F Warrants are subject to redemption at the option of the Commission on or after October 1, 2023, and are subject to mandatory redemption of accreted values (principal and interest) from fiscal year 2037 to 2051.
-The Holders of the Warrants will not have the right or obligation to tender Warrants for purchase by the Commission.
-The Series 2013-F Warrants have an outstanding balance of \$372,817 at September 30, 2015.
+The Series 2013-F Warrants are subject to redemption at the option of the Commission on or after October 1, 2023, and are subject to mandatory redemption of accreted values (principal and accreted interest) periodically from fiscal year 2037 to 2051.
+The Series 2013-F Warrants have an outstanding balance of \$402,368 at September 30, 2016.